Why a Four-Day Week Increases Productivity

 Morale-boosting work week

-Unsurprisingly, the desire for a shorter working week isn’t a new one.
-It may make you feel better to learn that, whilst we are suffering the horrors of a five-day week, or an eight-hour shift, these were, in fact, the hard-won rewards of the labour movement in the late 19th century, prior to which excessive labour was characteristic of industrialised economies.
-Whilst the ill-effects of this were most obviously, and most concerningly at the time, physical, due to the nature of the labour workers were commonly engaged in, it would be wrong and short-sighted to believe that the Monday to Friday, 9.00–5.00 work life, while physically less demanding, doesn’t also cause harm.
+Unsurprisingly, the desire for a shorter working week isn’t new.
+The labour movement has laid the groundwork for better working conditions throughout the UK, and workers and unions support today’s advocacy for a four-day workweek to improve work-life balance and productivity.
+Whilst the ill effects of past working conditions were most obviously, and most concerningly at the time, physical, due to the nature of the labour workers were commonly engaged in, it would be wrong and short-sighted to believe that the Monday to Friday, 9.00–5.00 work life, while physically less demanding, doesn’t also cause harm.

 Workplace Wellness